biati-digital/glightbox/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Post the code you are using**
+Help me solve issues faster, if I can copy paste your code I can try to reproduce and fix the bug faster.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.